Ep. #621: Bill Barr, Andrew Sullivan, Rep. Nancy Mace

 I appreciate that.

 Thank you very much.
+Okay,

 how about our new

 theme song from Green Day?
+How about that?
+That was pretty awesome.

+Okay, we are back.
 All right, this is our 21st season here on HBO.

 We are starting tonight.

-Okay, and, you know, a lot of stuff, we were off for a couple of months.
+And, you know, a lot of stuff, we were off for a couple of months.
+A lot of stuff happens.

-The big story, I think, humans are obsolete now
+I'm going to catch up.
+The big story, I think, humans are obsolete now.

-we're gonna talk about
+we're going to talk about

-the tech area I thought that was good is crypto fucking fell off the cliff.
+the tech area, I thought that was good, is crypto fucking fell off the cliff.
+I thought that was fantastic.

 You heard about that shit with

+Blankman-Fried and FTX, and today another one fell.
 Genesis, another big crypto exchange went bankrupt.

 Genesis, I love that.
+Naming it after the Bible, that's cheeky.

 Imagine naming a crypto company after a book that says if you believe in some invisible bullshit, you'll have fabulous rewards.
+I mean, it's just crazy.

 Sorry, Bill.

+And this is kind of big news.
 A Japanese fisherman yesterday, I think, took a picture.

 It has no backbone and lives at depths lower than any human can go, like Kevin McCarthy.

-Oh, I kid the new Republican Congress.
+Oh, I did the new Republican Congress.

 Hey, we've got a new Republican.

-Oh, see, there it is.
+Oh, see, there he is.
+Some fantastic.

+I don't know.
 It took them 15 ballots.

+This was unprecedented.
 I think the last time it happened was 1823 or something.

+15 ballots to elect Kevin McCarthy.
+Look, you know what?
 Oscar nominations come out Tuesday.

-I know Washington loves to look down their nose on the Hollywood, and you know, I would agree that award shows are pointless virtue signaling.
+I know Washington loves to look down their nose on the Hollywood, and you know, I would agree that award shows are pointless virtue signaling

-But we don't need 15 ballots to get it done, okay?
+but we don't need 15 ballots to get it done okay

-And apparently the, looks like the odds on favor to win the big Oscar, they're saying, is this movie, I don't know if you've seen it, everything everywhere all at once.
+and apparently the Looks like the odds on favor to win the big Oscar they're saying is this movie I don't know if you've seen it everything everywhere all at once

 It is the story of how George Santos lies.